Nebo15/annon.api/README.md

 Our containers are based on Alpine Linux wich is a security-oriented, lightweight Linux distribution based on musl libc and busybox.

-### Kubernetes

-You can deploy it to Kubernetes using [example configs from Annon's Infra repo](https://github.com/Nebo15/annon.infra/blob/master/kubernetes).

 ### Docker Compose

 For local environments we provide an [example Docket Compose configuration](https://github.com/Nebo15/annon.infra/tree/master/docker-compose).
 You can use this one-liner to deploy all Annon components on a local machine:

 `curl -L http://bit.ly/annon_compose | bash`

+After Annon is started, open http://localhost:8080/apis for Management UI, http://localhost:4000/ for public API and http://localhost:4001/ for management API.

+### Kubernetes

+You can deploy it to Kubernetes using [example configs from Annon's Infra repo](https://github.com/Nebo15/annon.infra/blob/master/kubernetes).

 ## Documentation